samsao/eslint-config-samsao/README.md

 It's not meant to be consumed by developers.

+### Node

+The ESLint rules that applies to pure Node project (like backend, scripts, etc).
+Applies `base` plus specific rules for Node environment.

 ### Mobile

 The ESLint rules that applies to React Native project.
 Applies `base` ones plus specific rules for React Native.